mozilla/fx-private-relay-add-on/docs/amo-submission.md

-### Step 3: Configure and generate add on zip files for Firefox and Chrome respectively
+### Step 3: Configure and generate add on zip files for Firefox
 ------------------------------------------

 1. Make sure you checkout the newest verison: run `git checkout <version number>`
 2. Run `npm run config:prod` to configure the add on
 3. Run `npm run build:prod` to generate the add on for **Firefox**
-4. Run `npm run package:chrome` to generate the add on for **Chrome**
-5. In the /`web-ext-artifacts` folder, you should be able to find 2 zip files of the new release:
+5. In the /`web-ext-artifacts` folder, you should be able to find a zip file of the new release.

         Tip: The `package.json` file has a list of other command helpful command lines